mcanever/accor-tracking-decorator/src/README.md

-# Accor Tracking Decorator utility
+# Jo&Joe Tracking Decorator utility

 <!-- toc -->

-This standalone javascript library aims at helping webmasters of Accor Hotel Websites to effortlessly add parameters required for correct tracking to any link to the Accor booking funnel.
+This standalone javascript library aims to effortlessly add parameters required for correct tracking to any link to the Smart Booking Engine on the Jo&Joe Website.

 ## Installation